freemansoft/flutter-embedded/README.md

+# Flutter Web inside a web app

-# Demonstrating flutter app embedding in an iFrame or via element replacement
+## Demonstrating flutter app embedding in an iFrame or via element replacement

 Sometimes you want to do an incremental migration from your existing web application to flutter flow by flow.
 Other times you are adding some flutter capability to an existing web application.